kiwi0fruit/pyappshare/template_app/setup/README.md

       terminal then copy it's path from terminal to the text editor).

-4. If you need to uninstall environment:
+4. If you need to uninstall environment - run terminal with activated root conda environment.
+Then type:

        conda env remove --name app